Mathematics curriculum at Holy Family Catholic Primary School

 The impact of our mathematics curriculum is that the children understand the relevance of what they are learning in relation to real world concepts.
 We have fostered an environment where ‘maths is fun’ and it is OK to be ‘wrong’ because the journey to finding an answer is important!
 We have a supportive ethos where children develop their collaborative and independent skills, using this to support each other and recognise each other’s achievements.
 The regular and ongoing assessments informs teaching, as well as intervention, to support and enable the success of every child.

-Our maths books, Showbie and Tapestry accounts are packed with a range of activities showing evidence of fluency, reasoning and problem solving.
+Our maths books, Showbie and Tapestry accounts show evidence of fluency, reasoning and problem solving.
 Throughout the year the Maths lead will carry out pupil interviews, a book scrutiny of pupils’ individual books and planning scrutiny to ensure the correct delivery of the curriculum and address any areas for improvement.

 By the end of year 6 most children should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.
 Their understanding of the number system will have been extended and connections made between multiplication and division with fractions, decimals, percentages and ratio.
 Pupils will also have developed their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, geometry, measures and statistics.
 We hope to have built confidence, resilience and a passion for maths, showing that maths is an exciting adventure that everyone can enjoy!